Access to our building

-To help keep everyone safe, a timed entry system is in place.
-Admission to Arnolfini is free, but all visitors need to pre-book a timed ticket.
-We hold spaces for drop ins throughout the day, but always try to book to secure a visit and to avoid disappointment.
+Admission to Arnolfini is free, but we do have a pre-booking option available for those who would prefer it.
+We hold spaces for drop-ins throughout the day, but always try to book to secure a visit and to avoid disappointment.

 We offer free tickets for companions and carers of people with additional needs for charged for events.